Terai

-The Terai or Tarai is a lowland region in northern India and southern Nepal that lies south of the outer foothills of the Himalayas, the Sivalik Hills, and north of the Indo-Gangetic Plain.
-This lowland belt is characterised by tall grasslands, scrub savannah, sal forests and clay rich swamps.
+The Terai or Tarai is a lowland region in parts of southern Nepal and northern India that lies to the south of the outer foothills of the Himalayas, the Sivalik Hills and north of the Indo-Gangetic Plain.

+This region is characterised by tall grasslands, scrub savannah, sal forests and clay rich swamps.
 In North India, the Terai spreads from the Yamuna River eastward across Haryana, Uttarakhand, Uttar Pradesh, Bihar and West Bengal.
 The Terai is part of the Terai-Duar savanna and grasslands ecoregion.
-The corresponding lowland region in West Bengal, Bangladesh, Bhutan and Assam in the Brahmaputra River basin is called 'Dooars'.

-In Nepal, the term is applied to the part of the country situated north of the Indo-Gangetic Plain.
 Nepal's Terai stretches over 33998.8 km2, about 23.1% of Nepal's land area, and lies at an elevation of between 67 and 300 m.
 The region comprises more than 50 wetlands.
 North of the Terai rises the Bhabar, a narrow but continuous belt of forest about 8–12 km wide.